-The controller must be mounted on a suitable thermally conductive surface in order to dissipate the generated heat.
+The controller must be mounted on a DIN rail.
 Allow free flow of air around the unit.
 The controller has an IP rating of 20 and should be installed so that moisture and dirt cannot enter it.

 An enclosure may also be required for other parts of the system such as power supplies.
 That enclosure would provide both mechanical and environmental protection in industrial applications.